cds-snc/forms-terraform/README.md

 ### Starting the environment:

-Install Lambda dependencies
-In directory: `./forms/aws/lambda/` run the script `./install_package.sh`

 In directory:
 `./forms/aws/lambda/local-development/`
 `template.yml` defines the local environment / project we will be running.
 Functions and environment variables can be defined here.

-Run the command:
-`sam local start-lambda`
+Install Lambda dependencies and start local lambda service In directory: `./forms/aws/lambda/` run the script `./start_local_lambdas.sh`

 If you want to invoke a lambda specifically, here’s the example command:
 `aws lambda invoke --function-name "Templates" --endpoint-url "http://127.0.0.1:3001" --no-verify-ssl out.txt`